waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
-This is a non-negotiable directive.
+I must be more meticulous in my debugging process.
 - **Trust System Over Custom Analysis:** If a tool reports 'no path found', my first action must be to verify the destination is reachable (e.g., using `landmass_analyzer`) before assuming the tool is flawed.
 This prevents wasting time debugging a correct tool when my own assumption about the map is wrong.
 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
 This helps avoid confirmation bias.
 - **Agent Deletion:** The `puzzle_strategist_agent` was deemed fundamentally flawed for complex, multi-level puzzles and was deleted.
 Manual puzzle solving using my reliable `landmass_analyzer` and `generate_path_plan` tools is the current, more effective mandate.

 # VI.
 Current Strategy & Plans
-- **Immediate Task:** Return to Victory Road 1F to re-attempt the western boulder puzzle.
-  1. Heal party at Viridian Pokémon Center.
-(Completed)
-  2. Travel from Viridian City to Victory Road 1F.
-  3. Correctly solve the western boulder puzzle to access the ladder at (2, 2).
+- **Immediate Task:** Correctly solve the western boulder puzzle on Victory Road 1F to access the ladder at (2, 2).